abdelrahmanelbakly/instatask/README.md

 ## Features

-- **Create Events:** Users can easily create new events by providing event details such as title, date, description, and category.
+- **Create Events:** Users can easily create new events by providing event details.

-- **View Events:** Users can view a list of all events with the ability to filter and sort them based on categories or dates.
+- **View Events:** Users can view a list of all events with the ability to filter and search them.

-- **Responsive Design:** The application is designed to be responsive, ensuring a seamless experience on various screen sizes.
+- **Responsive Design:** The application is designed to be responsive.

 ## Demo Screenshot